About ColdCaseIndex

 Contact & Corrections

-If you believe any information in our database is inaccurate or outdated, or if you are a family member who wishes to have a case updated or removed, please reach out through the official channels listed above.
+If you believe any information in our database is inaccurate or outdated, or if you are a family member who wishes to have a case updated or removed, please email info@coldcaseindex.com.
 We are committed to accuracy and respect for victims and their families.